-Staff members also assert that the City is obligated by the City Charter to competitively bid solid waste-related services.
+Unfortunately, the handful of written responses that City staff did choose to include in this week's backup memorandum include information that I believe to be intentionally incomplete.
+Specifically, staff members assert in the response to Question 1 that the City is obligated by the City Charter to competitively bid this and other solid wasterelated services.
 In fact, the City Charter clearly states that "competitive bidding is required for services other than those exempted by state statute."
 Waste, composting and recycling services are exempt under the Local Government Code Section 252.022(2).
 It has been state law in Texas since at least 1936 that cities do not have to competitively bid proposals like these waste, composting and recycling services, which are needed to preserve public health or safety, and all that staff has to do is reference this.
 The City can directly negotiate with any and all willing providers of these services - including TDS - to secure the best deal for the citizens without being limited by time-consuming solicitation processes or by applying burdensome ALO restrictions to those negotiations.
 Further, there is of course no requirement in state law for City staff members who review solicitations to have to sign nondisclosure agreements, thus "preventing" them from sharing basic RFP response and proposed contract details with policymakers.
 Attached here for your review please find an excerpt from a recent case (see page 5) that explains this concisely.
-Republic Services, the proposed vendor for Item 29, is certainly well aware of this because one of its predecessor companies was the defendant in the attached case, successfully arguing that state competitive bidding requirements do not apply to contracts for collection and disposal of solid waste.
+Republic Services, the proposed vendor for Item 3B, is certainly well aware of this because one of its predecessor companies was the defendant in the attached case, successfully arguing that state competitive bidding requirements do not apply to contracts for collection and disposal of solid waste.

-In sum, once again this month, City staff's position appears to be that both ZWAC and Council should vote to support the execution of the Republic Services contract without access to the RFP response, without full access to the wording of the resulting contract, without full information regarding facility size and locations, the partners involved, the scope of the operations involved, the operator's contingency plan, etc, and without full answers to key questions from ZWAC and Council members.
-For the sake of Austin taxpayers and those community constituents who could be adversely impacted when the details of the executed contract become clear and after the operation of the facilities commence, I urge you to please not approve this item, and that you direct staff to present the negotiated contract for public review and comment well before seeking a final approval.
+In sum, once again this month, City staff's position appears to be that ZWAC should vote to support the execution of the Organics By Gosh contract without access to the RFP response, without full access to the wording of the resulting contract, without full information regarding facility size and locations, the partners involved, the scope of the operations involved, the operator's contingency plan, etc., and without full answers to key questions from ZWAC and Council members.
+For the sake of Austin taxpayers and those community constituents who could be adversely impacted when the details of the executed contract become clear and after the operation of the facilities commence, I urge you please to recommend to Council that they not approve this item, and that they direct staff to present the negotiated contract for public review and comment well before seeking a final approval.

-ITEM 29: CITY FACILITIES DUMPSTER COLLECTION SERVICES
+ITEM 3B: CITY FACILITIES DUMPSTER COLLECTION SERVICES

-This item has been unanimously rejected twice by ZWAC, on November 9, 2016, and on February 8, 2017, and was rejected unanimously at that time based on concerns articulated by Commissioners in the final recommendation (see transcript of that ZWAC discussion), including in their November recommendation:
+As noted, Item 3B previously appeared on the November 9th ZWAC agenda and was rejected unanimously at that time based on concerns articulated by Commissioners in the final resolution (see transcript of that ZWAC discussion), including:

 - Lack of diversion policies/goals

 - Inclusion of the Austin Energy waste which is problematic for reasons that date back to the original version of the contract rejected by Council

 - Expansion of services

 - Tripling of cost

 - Lack of information about location of the landfill

 - Lack of information about carbon footprint

-• Concern about the impact of special events services
+- Concern about the impact of special events services